The Perfect Pose: Perspectives from Ashtavakrasana

 So what is a perfect pose ?
 The answer lies in sutra 1.39 together with Sutras II.46 and II.47 mentioned above.

-In Sutra I.39, Patanjali says use any method possible to get into a meditative state.
+In Sutra I.39, Patanjali says that any method used to calm the mind to get it into a meditative state is a valid method.
 With the end goal of Asana being to relax and to get into a meditative state, a posture that results in this state is a perfect pose.
 This is where the benefit of asanas begin.